SCHOTT solutions no. 1/2014 > Pharmaceutical Packaging

 Due to the increasingly smaller batches in the pharmaceutical industry, flexibility and efficiency with respect to filling the various packaging products such as syringes or vials, there are new demands from the pharmaceutical industry. ”If pharmaceutical companies can fill several types of packaging such as syringes, vials and cartridges flexibly without long set-up times on their existing filling lines, this will make them more efficient and lower their costs,” Deutschle says.

 SCHOTT worked closely with filling line manufacturers such as Bausch & Stroebel, Bosch, GEA and Optima for two years in order to develop an appropriate filling system for vials.
-The result is SCHOTT adaptiQ™, the first ready-to-use system in which the vials can be subjected to all of the process steps and remain in the nest.
+The result is SCHOTT adaptiQ™, a ready-to-use system in which the vials can be subjected to all of the process steps and remain in the nest.
 It can be used with existing nest filling systems and allows pharmaceutical companies to freeze dry, weigh or close filled vials inside the nest.

 ”Pharmaceutical companies can lower their operating costs by using adaptiQ,” Deutschle adds.
 Savings result from outsourcing to SCHOTT process steps such as depyrogenization, washing and sterilization, and also from no longer having to spend money on washing machines, sterilization tunnels and other equipment.
 SCHOTT plans to launch the adaptiQ™ ready-to-use system in the third quarter of 2014 in the most customary iso formats 2R and 4R (2 and 4 milliliters) and then gradually add other iso formats from 2 to 30 milliliters. <